shumwaymark/sentinelcam/README.rst

 video streams.

-Realtime analysis of logged data from each **Outpost** feeds a *dispatcher* responsible for submitting tasks to the **sentinel**.
+Realtime analysis of logged data from each **Outpost** feeds a *dispatcher* responsible for submitting tasks to the **Sentinel**.
 Inference and labeling tasks should be prioritized over modeling runs.
-The **sentinel** will need to be provisioned with adequate memory and computing resources.
+The **Sentinel** will need to be provisioned with adequate memory and computing resources.

 .. image:: docs/images/SentinelCamOverview.png